 In her criminal practice, Annie has been defence counsel as well as prosecutor-on-fiat both at trials and appeals at all levels of court, with a broad spectrum of cases from general crime, industrial summons to commercial crime, for example cases initiated by the Independent Commission Against Corruption (ICAC) and Securities & Futures Commission (SFC).

-In respect of her public and administrative law practice, Annie has appeared and advised in cases involving constitutional law, human rights and reviews of government’s or other public authority’s decisions, for example decisions concerning constitutional rights, immigration, town planning, land, disciplinary decisions of professions and broadcasting issues.
+In respect of her public and administrative law practice, Annie has appeared and advised in cases involving constitutional law, human rights and reviews of government’s or other public authority’s decisions, for example decisions concerning constitutional rights, immigration, town planning, land and broadcasting issues.
 Further, she has been regularly representing parties in cases of non-refoulement protection against torture, cruel, inhuman or degrading treatment or punishment and persecution at the first instance and appellate levels.

 Annie has appeared in a number of discrimination cases at both first instance and appellate levels.
 She has given advice on various kinds of discrimination, including discrimination on the grounds of disability, sex, race, pregnancy, sexual orientation and religion.
 She was appointed as an external Investigator and Conciliator of the Equal Opportunities Commission.
 She also co-authored a book on discrimination: Discrimination Law and Practice in Hong Kong, Sweet & Maxwell.

-Annie has a general civil practice including contractual disputes, family law, personal injuries, building management, employment, landlord and tenancy, trust and probate and commercial matters.
+Annie also practises civil law.
 She was a Lecturer of the Civil Litigation course in the Postgraduate Certificate in Laws (PCLL) programme at the University of Hong Kong.

-Annie is a Hong Kong International Arbitration Centre (HKIAC) Accredited General Mediator who regularly acts as a mediator.
-She is on the panel of mediators of Hong Kong Mediation Accreditation Association Limited (HKMAAL), HKIAC and the Hong Kong Bar Association.
+Annie is an Accredited Mediator.
+She regularly acts as a mediator in cases of different nature and varying complexity.
 She is also a Lecturer and Mediation Assessment Assessor of the Commercial Dispute Resolution course of the PCLL programme in the University of Hong Kong.

 Admitted as a Barrister and Solicitor in the State of Victoria, Australia (2004)